There are many benefits for businesses that engage with students at local secondary schools and colleges.

 Woking College Careers Fair - 25 June 2024

 At the annual Woking College Careers Fair you can join up to 100 other local businesses and universities to promote your company and its career opportunities to around 800 students.

-These are great cost-free opportunities to talk to a huge potential future workforce about your job sector and company, available roles, any schemes you offer to college leavers or apprenticeships and part time roles which may fit around students’ studies.
+This is a great cost-free opportunity to talk to a huge potential future workforce about your job sector and company, available roles, any schemes you offer to college leavers or apprenticeships and part time roles which may fit around students’ studies.